 The lake lies above Ogouchi Dam and is also known as Ogouchi Reservoir

-The dam was opened in 1957 after 19 years of construction
+The dam was opened in 1957

-Stretching across a portion of the lake is a pedestrian bridge that floats on top of water.
-The bridge is made of empty oil drums and is alternatively known "Drum Bridge."
+Stretching across a portion of the lake is a pedestrian bridge that floats on top of the water.
+The bridge is made of empty oil drums and is alternatively known as "Drum Bridge."
 Its official name is Mugiyama.

 Close to Okutama Station is Moegi no Yu, an onsen or a natural hot spring that draws water from the depths from Okutama.
 A nice, warm bath with a view is perfect after a day of outdoor fun.